Reports contain the following metrics:

 - Time on content

 The percentage of users who read specific content and then click through to more.
-Recirculation data lets you determine audience loyalty, understand to what extent your audience finds your content interesting, and whether it is properly presented on the website.
+Recirculation data lets you determine audience engagement, understand to what extent your audience finds your content interesting, and whether it is presented properly on your website.

 - Full scrolls

-Full scrolls show what percentage of users scrolled through content to the end.
+Full scrolls show what percentage of users scrolled through the content to the end.